pip-services/pip-services-docs/content/en/toolkit/recipes/redis/_index.md

 ##### Release

 Once the lock has completed its function, it needs to be released.
 This can be done with the releaseLock() method, which takes the correlationId and the key as input parameters.
-The following example shows how to use it.
+The following example shows how to release a lock.

 {{< tabsection >}}
   Not available